 - Longer Cruising Board – Great for longer, relaxed rides, these boards are perfect for the sidewalk or cursing the boardwalk when the surf is flat.
 Be forewarned, these boards can be quite heavy to carry!

-- Kicktail or No Kicktail - A kicktail is when the tail of the board is…kicked up a bit (think traditional skateboard shape)!
-Having a kicktail can be very convenient when you need to make quick turns, do tricks, and pop up and down curbs.
+- Kicktail or No Kicktail – A kicktail is when the tail of the board is…kicked up a bit (think traditional skateboard shape)!
+Having a kicktail longboard can be very convenient when you need to make quick turns, do tricks, and pop up and down curbs.
 Beginners can go either way since they won’t be using a kicktail from the start.
-Boards without kicktails are able to maximize the effective wheelbase (distance from one axle to the other),which allows them to be a bit more stable for beginners.
+Boards without kicktails are able to maximize the effective wheelbase (distance from one axle to the other), which allows them to be a bit more stable and ideal as a beginner skateboard.
 If you don’t think you’ll ever be turning or doing tricks with the help of a kicktail, then opt for no kicktail.

 For intermediate to advanced longboarders, a freeriding involves riding down hills while doing technical maneuvers.
 Watch this unreal clip for some freeriding eye candy…

-- Deck Style – Are you ready for some boardslides on pavement while going down a concrete hill?
+Drop Down Longboards – Are you ready for some boardslides on pavement while going down a concrete hill?
 Truthfully, any board can be set up for freeriding, but some decks are specifically designed for such a purpose.
-An ideal downhill deck will be longer than the average longboard and will be completely rigid for increased stability at higher speeds.
+An ideal downhill deck will be longer than the average longboard skateboards and will be completely rigid for increased stability at higher speeds.
 Thin, flexible boards are designed for fun in the parking lot or streets, not bombing down hills!
-There are two choices from here – drop through and drop platform.
+There are two drop deck choices from here – drop through and drop platform.

 - Drop Through – For the intermediate rider, drop through decks are lighter and have a slimmer construction.
 Be sure to choose one with little flex since it’s not a good idea for freeriding.